Cybersecurity vs Information Security: What’s the Difference?

 The simple answer

-A practical way to think about it is:
+A practical way to think about the difference is:

-Information security focuses on protecting information in any form (digital or non-digital).
+Information security protects information in any form (digital, printed, spoken, or physical).

-Cybersecurity focuses on protecting digital systems, networks, and technologies from digital threats.
+Cybersecurity protects digital systems, networks, and technologies from digital threats.

 Many organizations use “cybersecurity” as a modern umbrella term for protection work in general.
-Others prefer “information security” for formal programs and governance language.
-Both approaches can be valid—what matters is clarity and consistent scope.
+Others prefer “information security” for governance and policy language.
+Both approaches can work — what matters is clarity and consistency.

 Working definitions